eric-famiglietti/slack-apps-python/README.md

 ## Testing

-You can run the included unit tests using `python -m unittest`.
+You can run the included unit tests with `python -m unittest`.